Bonnet2B1/so_long/readme.md

-	cd so_long    # go to the game folder git clone https://github.com/codam-coding-college/MLX42.git    # install graphics library cd MLX42    # go to the graphics library folder cmake -B build    # build here refers to the outputfolder. cmake --build build -j4    # or do make -C build -j4 cd ~    # go to your home directory
+	cd so_long    # go to the game folder git clone https://github.com/codam-coding-college/MLX42.git    # install graphics library cd MLX42    # go to the graphics library folder cmake -B build    # build here refers to the output folder. cmake --build build -j4    # or do make -C build -j4 cd ~    # go to your home directory